lizrobles20/software_java/README.md

 # Clinical profile creation system 🧠

-Software application built with Java and MySQL for the database.
+Software application built with Java and MySQL using Netbeans IDE.
 With this software you can create clinical profiles, retrieve data, update or delete them.